Encephalartos hildebrandtii: Description

-These cycad species reach about 6 meters in height with a 30 cm diameter stem that is erect and lacks branches.
+These cycad species reach about 6 m in height with a diameter stem that is erect and lacks branches.
 The stem is covered in linear cataphyll and thick yellowish hairs.
 The leaves are found at the top of the stem in a crown formation and are supported by a tomentose petiole that is 1–7 cm long.
-Each leaf is 200–300 cm long and composed of numerous lanceolate leaflets that are 20–26 cm long and 28–36 mm wide.
+Each leaf is long and composed of numerous lanceolate leaflets that are long and 28–36 mm wide.
 The leaflets are arranged on the spine at angles of 45-80°, with the basal leaflets reduced to thorns.

 This species is dioecious, meaning it has separate male and female specimens.
-Male specimens produce 1-7 cylindrical-fusiform cones that are green or yellow, 20–50 cm long and 5–9 cm in diameter.
+Male specimens produce 1-7 cylindrical-fusiform cones that are green or yellow, long and 5–9 cm in diameter.
 These cones have large, rhombic-shaped microsporophylls.
-Female specimens produce 1 to 4 cylindrical cones that are yellow and larger, 28–60 cm long and 15–25 cm broad, with rhomboid macrosporophylls.
+Female specimens produce 1 to 4 cylindrical cones that are yellow and larger, long and broad, with rhomboid macrosporophylls.

 The seeds are oblong, measuring 28–60 mm long and 15–25 cm in diameter.
 They are covered by a yellow-to-red sarcotesta.